email-verifier-email-verification-app/form-validation-api-objective-c-code/README.md

 Email Verifier App - Form Validation API
 =========
-Intros, walkthroughs, how-tos, demos, and docs for the Email Verifier API - <strong>cURL Code</strong>.
+Intros, walkthroughs, how-tos, demos, and docs for the Email Verifier API - <strong>Objective-C Code</strong>.
 More details can be found on our website - www.emailverifierapp.com including information on our innovative 12 stage email verification process.

 Getting Started with Email Verifier
 --------------------------------